wildpeaches/wildpeaches/src/_content/docs/2020-08-06-hello-world.md

 date: 2020-08-06
 ---

-*This post demoes the capabilities of Markdown and added extensions.
+_This post demoes the capabilities of Markdown and added extensions.
 This post was created in the United States of America, anno 2020.
-Not that it matters.*
+Not that it matters._

-***
+---

 ## KaTeX

 There are those who go by the moniker of mathematician.

 They are known to like to try and impress everyone by making up symbols like $\varphi$.
 Sometimes they'll write stuff like ${3x-1}+(1+x)^2$ and feel quite chuffed with themselves.
 When they really start peacocking they'll regurgitate this incomprehensible drivel:

-$$\begin{array}{c}
+$$
+\begin{array}{c}
 \nabla \times \vec{\mathbf{B}} -\, \frac1c\, \frac{\partial\vec{\mathbf{E}}}{\partial t} &
 = \frac{4\pi}{c}\vec{\mathbf{j}}    \nabla \cdot \vec{\mathbf{E}} & = 4 \pi \rho \\
 \nabla \times \vec{\mathbf{E}}\, +\, \frac1c\, \frac{\partial\vec{\mathbf{B}}}{\partial t} & = \vec{\mathbf{0}} \\
 \nabla \cdot \vec{\mathbf{B}} & = 0
-\end{array}$$
+\end{array}
+$$

 I kid, I kid!
 I have great respect for mathematicians!
 I'll take them over serial killers any day.
 Although there is some overlap.
 Alright, that's demoes the KaTeX extension in Markdown.
 Time to move on.

 ## Syntax highlighting

 Code can be useful, can't it?
 I can really see it coming into widespread use one day!

 After all the unwarranted rudeness, let me extend an olive branch and use MATLAB to show syntax highlighting.